 So, what types of ad tactics work well here?
 A multimedia campaign is your best bet to cover reach and targeting.
 A mix of radio, TV, social media and digital advertising is a great package.
 You can also recommend SMS marketing and email campaigns to cover existing customers.

 Kwanzaa (December 26 – January 1)

 Kwanzaa is a celebration of African-American culture.
 It lasts seven days and emphasizes seven principles.
-While it’s rooted in African culture, people from all backgrounds are welcome to join the celebration.
+While rooted in African culture, people from all backgrounds are welcome to join the festivities.
 For advertisers that want to mark this, it can be a way to educate the public about African heritage.
-Some local businesses may have events or partner with nonprofits to raise awareness and give back.
+Some local businesses may have events or partner with nonprofits to raise awareness and give back to their communities.

 Channels for this could include social media and targeted digital ads using geofencing.

 New Year’s Eve and Day (December 31 – January 1)